biemond/biemond-orawls-vagrant-12.1.3-infra-osb/readme.md

-#WebLogic 12.1.3 infra (JRF) with OSB Cluster
+#WebLogic 12.1.3 infra (JRF) with OSB ,ESS Cluster

 ##Details
-- CentOS 6.5 vagrant box
+- CentOS 6.7 vagrant box
-- Puppet 3.5.0
+- Puppet 3.7.4
 - Vagrant >= 1.41
 - Oracle Virtualbox >= 4.3.6

 Download & Add the all the Oracle binaries to /software